FROM THE DESK OF OUR EDITOR

 A highlight of CAS Collectors Quarterly has always been a mouthwatering recipe from one of our favorite CAS decorators, Marlys Wilkinson!

 During their years at CAS, Marlys and her co-workers exchanged many recipes, which we’ve included in previous newsletters.
 After awhile, those ran out – but Marlys was kind enough to provide us with additional delicious recipes from her own kitchen, plus tried-and-true recipes from favorite cookbooks and magazines.
-For this issue, we’ve selected a
+For this issue, we’ve selected a quick and easy summertime refresher from one of her favorites, Dining With The Daltons.

 Donald-Brian Johnson